-Just keep and eye out, as Grandin Road starts putting their Halloween stuff on sale around the beginning of September.
+Just keep an eye out, as Grandin Road starts putting their Halloween stuff on sale around the beginning of September.

 You can find a few similar Halloween props on Amazon and Oriental Trading.
 I haven’t tried Party City yet this year, so I’m not sure what they have.
-Spirit Halloween has lots of good stuff too, but they did not have anything life-size props similar to Eva this year.
+Spirit Halloween also has lots of good Halloween yard decorations as well, but they did not have anything life-size props similar to Eva this year.
 (And usually a 20% of coupon.)

-Whether you buy or DIY your tombstones – if you plan to do a graveyard display, I have a great tip on setting up and securing the tombstones to share.
+Whether you buy or DIY your tombstones – if you plan to do an outdoor graveyard display, I have a few great tips on setting up and securing the tombstones to share.

-Use a mallet or sledge hammer to pound the stakes several inches into the ground.
-(Depends on how hard your ground is.)
+He used a heavy mallet to pound the stakes several inches into the ground.

-Then, poke the wire through the foam tombstones and wrap the wire around the stake to keep the tombstones in place.
+Then, he poked the wire through the foam tombstones and wrapped the wire around the stake to keep the tombstones in place.
 We have not had to adjust these once since he did the fix!

-We have scary, motion-sensitive bats hanging from the trees.
+We have a few scary, motion-sensitive bats hanging from the trees.
 (They swing and make noise when you walk by.)

-We also have a scary witch who pops up and startles every person that comes to the door.
+Near the front door, we have a scary witch who pops up and startles every person that dares to come to the door.
 (We bought her last year from Spirit Halloween to be part of our trunk or treat display.)